CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Hao/_index.md

   - Post-doctoral Fellow
 ---

-Dr. Hao YANG received his B.Eng degree in Information Security (2019) and Ph.D. degree in Cybersecurity (2024) from Nanjing University of Aeronautics and Astronautics.
+Dr. Hao YANG(Hao) received his B.Eng degree in Information Security (2019) and Ph.D. degree in Cybersecurity (2024) from Nanjing University of Aeronautics and Astronautics.